slonl/curriculum-graphql-server/README.md

 # curriculum-graphql-server
 GraphQL server for curriculum data.
-This server uses the curriculum-doelen and curriculum-inhouden github repositories as submodules.
+This server uses the curriculum-basis and curriculum-lpib github repositories as submodules.

 ## installation